 Let Tesla sleep

-An actual reset can never hurt either; here you can find out how to reset your Tesla computer.
+An actual reset can never hurt either; here you can find out how to reset your Tesla computer .

-Tesla Hotline
+Tesla hotline

 Have you ever had charging problems?
 Tell us about it in the comments!